Tuesday, 23 July 2024

 Leaked footage from a climate publicity stunt has A-Cell very worried.
 Infiltrate and find out if this needs to go the way of the Titanic.

 This is the first Tier 3 scenario we've played, meaning something with potentially far-reaching impact.
-In this case: the first active shoggoth on the planet (that Delta Green is aware of) in decades. #Karotechia / THULE stands for a nazi occultist organisation, #Protomatter hints at something biological, and ANNING BLUE SKULL / ANNING BLACK refer to Elder Things / Shoggoths, respectively.
+In this case: the first active shoggoth on the planet (that Delta Green is aware of) in decades. #Protomatter hints at something biological, and ANNING BLUE SKULL / ANNING BLACK refer to Elder Things / Shoggoths, respectively.

 Thanks to writer Charles Stross for those last two keywords, from his novelette A Colder War.
-I'm sure paleontologist Mary Anning would have appreciated the homage.
+Let's hope paleontologist Mary Anning would have appreciated the homage.

 REASONS FOR INCLUDING

-The premise of Project Anthropocene is already amazing: deal with Australian Elon Musk sailing an iceberg to a publicity stunt at Sydney harbor.
-I didn't particularly like the original ice spirit antagonists though, so I swapped them for a a nazi U-Boot carrying Unnatural machinery trapped in the iceberg, inspired by the document An Item Of Mutual Interest on the Delta Green website.
+The premise of Project Anthropocene is already amazing: deal with Australian Elon Musk sailing an iceberg full of unnatural crap to a publicity stunt at Sydney harbor.
+I didn't particularly like the original ice spirit antagonists though, so I swapped them for an old U-Boot carrying 'advanced Elder Thing machinery' trapped in the iceberg.
+Yes, it's a box with a shoggoth on a treadmill.

-Conning tower and upper/lower deck of the U-188.
+Obligatory Dwarven Forge build: conning tower and upper/lower deck of the U-188.
 I based it very, very roughly on blueprints you can find online.
+Mostly used to give players a sense of the layout, but came in handy when they needed to Exit Left, Pursued By Shoggoth.
+Poor sods.

 Delta Green #4 — STOP REPO

 Part five of a series of reviews and notes on the scenarios I ran for my Delta Green group.
-The scenario we ran is STOP REPO (Elendil, 2017 shotgun contest), in which the cell needs to clean up the Green Box of a recently deceased operative.
-The scenario was then picked up for publication in the magazine The Unspeakable Oath.
+The scenario we ran is STOP REPO, in which the cell needs to clean up the Green Box of a recently deceased operative.
+The scenario was first published in the 2017 shotgun contest, then picked up for publication in the magazine The Unspeakable Oath.

 After the previous scenario, two of the characters are under the microscope for running an op without proper Delta Green instruction. ("A trapped Mi-Go tricked us" goes over less well than you'd think.)
 The cell get a stern talking-to from their handler, and two of the the Agents get summoned to court over the disappearance of a high-powered lawyer during their last operation.
 Ah, the joy of working without a cover identity.
-It seems like the US Marshal and forensics specialist are going to jail for a long time.
+It seems like the pair are going to jail for a long time.
 But one payphone call to the Marshal's new friend Stephen Alzis, and opposing counsel gets a phone call that turns their hair white, after which the case is dropped immediately.
+The rest of the group took careful notes on the shenanigans their fellows unleashed.

 TEASER ON OPERATION MAP